Love that holds you close while punching everything else in the face. (Well, punching everything that will hurt you. We don’t punch nice people here.)

-I grew up at a time when romance books rarely had fantasy, and fantasy books rarely had women.
-Fantasy was almost all men and boys–or so it seemed to young me, scouring the bookshelves in the bookstore for hours while screaming within: where are my women in fantasy books?
-Where are the love stories sprinkled between the pages?
 So I wrote them: epic fantasies, fairy tales, gothic fantasies… but from women’s points of view, and I added kissing and dubious morals for funsies, because I love the deep, dark, desperate, poetic emotions.
-Love in places where morals warp.
-Yes, give me adventure, unspeakable danger, and the undertone of torment ubiquitous in fantasy, but also give me perilous smiles and stolen kisses amid the phantasmagoria of magic.
+The emotions that kind of make you want to scream, you know?
+I love to put love in places where morals warp.
+Give me adventure, yes, and unspeakable danger, and the undertone of torment ubiquitous in fantasy, but also give me perilous smiles and stolen kisses amid all the phantasmagoria of magic.

 But be wary!
 I was writing looooong before romantasy was even a glimmer in Sarah J. Maas’s eye, and while I was initially stoked when romantasy became a thing (because wasn’t that what I wrote…?), I soon felt as though the genre had arrived a decade too late for the me who would have loved it.
 It was similar to the way I felt when people gushed about Harry Potter and Hogwarts.
-I tried to read them, but I had simply read too far beyond that point in my reading journey, if that makes sense.
+I tried to read the books, but I had simply read too far beyond that point in my reading journey, if that makes sense.

 All this to say: romantasy is not precisely what I write, but what I write ‘lite’.
 Which essentially means that if you feel cynical, old, jaded, or even bored when you read typical romantasy, hello and come in!
 You might be my reading soulmate!
+I also write dystopian romance, which when I tell people, EVERYONE asks, “How can dystopian be romantic?”
+Well, come in and find out.

 You might like my books if you would enjoy:

-• books that delve deep into your soul, not just skim the surface
+- books that delve deep into your soul, not just skim the surface

-• George R.R.
+- George R.R.
 Martin if he wrote mostly women and wasn’t so murder-happy

-• Laini Taylor or Patricia McKillip if they went all dark love on us
+- Laini Taylor or Patricia McKillip if they went all dark love on us

-• occasional bits of whimsy and coziness in the midst of subtly gut-punching darkness
+- occasional bits of whimsy and coziness in the midst of subtly gut-punching darkness

 If you wish to enter my world, choose your poison prudently… as all poisons are meant to be chosen.